SlimeKnights/slimeknights.github.io/docs/json/material-render-info.md

         * {% include field.html name="transformer" type="object" link="#sprite-transformers" %} The sprite transformer used to create sprites for this material.
             * {% include field.html name="type" type="resource location" %} Sprite transformer ID, see [sprite transformers](#sprite-transformers).
             * *Other fields defined by the sprite transformer.*
-        * {% include field.html name="supportedStats" type="list" %} List of supported stat types for this material.
+        * {% include field.html name="supported_stats" type="list" %} List of supported stat types for this material.
+Before 1.20.1, this field was named `supportedStats`.
             * {% include field.html type="stat type" %} A stat type supported by this material.
 Any sprites with matching type will be generated in this material.
-        * {% include field.html name="ignoreMaterialStats" type="boolean" %}
+        * {% include field.html name="ignore_material_stats" type="boolean" %} Before 1.20.1, this field was named `ignoreMaterialStats`.
             * If `true`, running the [generate part textures command][generate-command] will ignore [material stats](/docs/json/materials#stats), using just `supportedStats`.
             * If `false` (default), when running the [generate part textures command][generate-command] this render info will be treated as supporting all stats defined in the [material stats](/docs/json/materials#stats) in addition to `supportedStats`.
 Ensures addons making an existing material support new types still get textures.
 </div>